+It is unnecessary for departments to obtain detailed information of each employee's anticipated timing for their leave settlement.
 Entities should form their own reasonable expectations of the timing of employee benefit settlement as long as it is not temporary in their own context.
-Where employee benefits are expected to be settled wholly within 12 months, they should be classified as 'short-term employee benefits' and measured at nominal values without discounting.
+Where employee benefits are expected to be wholly settled within 12 months, they should be classified as 'short-term employee benefits' and measured at nominal values without discounting.
+Where employee benefits are not expected to be wholly settled within 12 months, provisions will need to be measured at present values (on a discounted basis).